2021 Vault Rankings

 News & Awards

-- Counsel to Sears Holdings Corporation and its affiliated debtors in its chapter 11 restructuring, one of the largest retail bankruptcies in history.
+- Counsel to Sears Holdings Corporation and affiliated debtors in its successful chapter 11 restructuring, one of the largest retail bankruptcies in history.

-- Class Action Litigation Department of the Year 2018 (New York Law Journal)
+- Class Action Litigation Department of the Year, 2020—New York Law Journal

 767 Fifth Avenue